-Three different data sets from the UCI repository for machine learning were used in the series of experiments.
-These experiments were performed by varying a detector sample size and an antigen sample size.
-These aimed to investigate their effects on performance.
+Two series of experiments were performed by varying a detector sample size and an antigen sample size.
+These experiments were performed in order to investigate the effect of detector and antigen sample sizes on performance.
 The first series of experiments proved that both the TP rate and the FP rate increases as the detector sample size increases.
 The second series of experiments also showed that the significant differences of TP and FP rates were observed only for the case that the antigen sample size is the maximum.
 Furthermore, the negative selection operator embedded in the clonal selection algorithm performs well from the two sets of experiments.